dianabenjumea/Safe-ROS/README.md

 ## **MCAPL Setup in IntelliJ**

 ### **1. Open IntelliJ**
-Open a new terminal and locate the MCAPL folder and then run IntelliJ :
+Open a new terminal, navigate to the MCAPL folder, and launch IntelliJ:
 ```sh
 cd MCAPL/
 intellij .
 ```
-At this point you'll se the **MCAPL** project in intellij interface.
+At this point, the MCAPL project should open in the IntelliJ interface.

 ### **2. Build the Project**
 - Use the **Ant** plugin to build the project (click the **Ant symbol** in the top-right corner of IntelliJ).